The Council's role in health and safety

 - the number of devices at the premises and their approximate location

 The purpose of this is to prevent or control the spread of legionellosis (including Legionnaires disease).

-South Cambridgeshire District Council maintains a register of Cooling Towers in the district which is viewable at our headquarters in Cambourne.
+South Cambridgeshire District Council maintains a register of Cooling Towers in the district which is viewable here.